The best hemiplegia treatment is exercise…

 Other Ways to Treat Hemiplegia

-Although passive exercise is the best hemiplegia treatment, there are several other stroke treatments that you can try:
+Although passive exercise is the best hemiplegia treatment, there are several other stroke recovery treatments that you can try:

 1. Electrical Stimulation